jigarius/drupal-gulp/README.md

 * `gulp build` - Build all assets.
 * `gulp watch` - Watch for changes and build assets when sources change.
 * `gulp config` - Display the final configuration object received by Gulp tasks.
 This is useful debugging.

+To vary the verbosity of Gulp output, use the `-L` flag.
+For example, to view debug-level output, you can run `gulp -LLLL build`.

+### Scripts

 Optionally, you can add the following scripts to your `package.json`.